facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/5_defaults.md

 Prefer using a config group.

 :::info
-This tutorial page briefly describes the Defaults List.
-Refer to [Reference Manual/The Defaults List](../../../advanced/defaults_list) for more information.
+For more information about the Defaults List see [Reference Manual/The Defaults List](../../../advanced/defaults_list).
 :::